Sacvan Bercovitch: Education and academic career

 Bercovitch was born in Montreal, Quebec, and his given name is a portmanteau of Sacco and Vanzetti, the Anarchists who had been executed six years earlier.
-He received his B.A. at Sir George Williams College, now Concordia University (1958) and his Ph.D. at Claremont Graduate School, now Claremont Graduate University (1965).
+Prior to receiving his B.A. at Sir George Williams College, now Concordia University (1958), he studied at The New School and Reed College.
+He completed his Ph.D. at Claremont Graduate School, now Claremont Graduate University (1965).
 He later received honorary degrees: an LLD from Concordia in 1993 and an HLD from Claremont in 2005.

 Bercovitch taught at Brandeis, the University of California-San Diego, Princeton, and from 1970 to 1984 at Columbia.
 From 1984 until he retired in 2001 he taught at Harvard, where he held the Powell M. Cabot Professorship in American Literature (the Chair formerly held by Perry Miller and Alan Heimert, a student of Professor Miller).
 He was elected a Fellow of the American Academy of Arts and Sciences in 1986.
 Bercovitch also served as a visiting faculty member in many academic programs, including the School of Criticism and Theory at Dartmouth, the Bread Loaf School of English, Tel-Aviv University, the University of Rome, the Ecole des Hautes Etudes in Paris, the Chinese Academy of Social Studies in Beijing, the Kyoto University Seminar in Japan, and the Academy of Sciences in Moscow.
 He received the Distinguished Scholar Award for Extraordinary Lifetime Achievement in Early American Literature (2002), the Jay B. Hubbell Prize for Lifetime Achievement in American Literary Studies (2004), and the Bode-Pearson Prize for Lifetime Achievement in American Studies (2007).